Buddhism

 the afflictive emotions and is the cause of subtle suffering : mental

-Other Shore", the undifferentiated, indiscernible & indestructible
+arrive at "the Other Shore", the undifferentiated, indiscernible &

-Shore" of wisdom) agree with this.
+"Other Shore" of wisdom) agree with this, and differ in scope & methods of

 Buddhism has a predilection for ethical